 21. Missy Franklin, Swimming

-The United States is going to crush the world of competitive swimming for the next decade and there’s nothing anyone can do about it.
+The United States is going to crush the world of competitive swimming for the next decade and there’s absolutely nothing anyone can do about it.
 If Katie Ledecky isn’t enough to keep her competition up at night, Missy Franklin is coming in just as hot.

 In the medal race, the two are neck and neck.
-Two years older than Ledecky, Franklin has five golds and one bronze to Ledecky’s five golds and one silver.
+Two years older than Ledecky, Franklin has five golds and one bronze compared to Ledecky’s five golds and one silver.

 Franklin has earned 18 total World Championships medals (11 gold).
 She also holds the world record in the 200-meter backstroke (long course) amongst other records.

 Can we just all agree that it feels like Serena Williams has dominated every competition since she stepped onto the tennis court?